gamallo/CrossLingual/README.md

 * Perl and Bash interperters

 ## Description
 This system takes as entry two plain text files in two languages (non-parallel corpora) and a bilingual dictionary, and gives a cross-lingual model based on syntactic dependencies.
 The dependency-based model is transparent, is stored in the folder `freq`, and is evaluated using a test dictionary.
 Notice that the syntactic parser can take more than 24 hours in large documents (1G or more).
-Syntactic parsing is carried out with the tool Linguakit, which is also included in the repository (just for English and Spanish).
+Syntactic parsing is carried out with [Linguakit](https://github.com/citiususc/linguakit).
+A simple version of Linguakit, just including PoS tagging and parsing for English and Spanish, is also included in the repository.
+If you wish install the full tool, go to its [github repository] (https://github.com/citiususc/linguakit).

 ## How to use
 ### Build a new model